Enrique Low Murtra

-Enrique Low Murtra (March 23, 1939 – April 30, 1991) was a Colombian lawyer and politician, who served as minister of justice under President Virgilio Barco Vargas, and was assassinated by orders of Pablo Escobar because of his work as minister, like his predecessors, in prosecuting cocaine traffickers mainly belonging to the Medellín Cartel.
+Enrique Low Murtra (March 23, 1939 – April 30, 1991) was a Colombian lawyer and politician.
+He served as minister of justice under President Virgilio Barco Vargas, and was assassinated by orders of Pablo Escobar because of his work as minister, like his predecessors, in prosecuting cocaine traffickers mainly belonging to the Medellín Cartel.

 Beginnings

-Low Murtra was born in Bogotá, being the second son of the home formed by the German researcher and academic, Rudolf Low Maus, and Maria Murtra Casanovas, a Catalan Spaniard immigrant, both chemical researchers.
+Low Murtra was born in Bogotá, the second son of the German researcher and academic Rudolf Low Maus and María Murtra Casanovas, a Catalan Spaniard immigrant, both chemical researchers.
 During his childhood he faced serious health problems that would forever mark his life.
 A few days after he was born his life was threatened by an illness that could never be clearly diagnosed and that also caused problems in his education; at the age of three he was involved in a traffic accident that left him in a coma for several days, and in 1949 he suffered from a rheumatic disease that permanently affected his motor skills, but which he often joked about.
-However, probably the hardest blow was the death of his mother in 1947 from liver cancer, the result of his research with carcinogenic agents.
+However, probably the hardest blow was the death of his mother in 1947 from liver cancer, the result of her research with carcinogenic agents.

-Low-Murtra was a student at the Gimnasio Campestre in Bogotá and graduated from the National University of Colombia in 1961.
+Low Murtra was a student at the Gimnasio Campestre in Bogotá and graduated from the National University of Colombia in 1961.
 With a scholarship from the Fulbright Foundation, he traveled in 1962 to the University of Illinois to study economics, and there he met Yoshiko Nakayama, whom he married in June 1963.
 From this marriage were born his two daughters, Amalia and Olga.
-Low-Murtra also studied at Harvard University (1966), and worked as a teacher at the La Salle University, the Externado University of Colombia, University of The Andes and the University of Valle.
+Low Murtra also studied at Harvard University (1966) and worked as a teacher at the La Salle University, the Externado University of Colombia, University of The Andes and the University of Valle.